akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 ## Removal of internal Cluster Sharding data

+Removal of internal Cluster Sharding data is only relevant for "Persistent Mode".
 The Cluster Sharding `ShardCoordinator` stores locations of the shards.
 This data is safely be removed when restarting the whole Akka Cluster.
 Note that this does not include application data.